Turkey deli slices nutrition: How healthy is that easy sandwich, really?

 You do not have to give up sandwiches entirely.
 By shifting your purchasing habits toward healthiest lunch meat options, you can mitigate most risks.

-When standing at the deli counter or looking at pre-packaged options, check these three numbers:
+- The Audit: Read the label for the “Big Three”: When standing at the deli counter or looking at pre-packaged options, check these three numbers:

-• Sodium: Look for low sodium deli meat with less than 350-400 mg of sodium per 2-ounce serving.
+- Sodium: Look for low sodium deli meat with less than 350-400 mg of sodium per 2-ounce serving.
 Many standard brands have over 600 mg.

-• Ingredients list: The healthiest sandwich meat has a short list: Meat, water, salt, maybe some spices.
+- Ingredients list: The healthiest sandwich meat has a short list: Meat, water, salt, maybe some spices.
 Avoid “mechanically separated,” “hydrolyzed soy protein,” or flavor enhancers like MSG.

-• Sugar: Many honey-roasted turkeys or glazed hams contain hidden sugars.
+- Sugar: Many honey-roasted turkeys or glazed hams contain hidden sugars.
 Aim for 0-1g of sugar per serving.

-Not all cuts are created equal.
+- The Swap: Choose the healthiest meats for you: Not all cuts are created equal.
 Here is the hierarchy of healthiest deli meat:

-• Tier 1 (Best): Fresh Roasted Poultry or Beef.
+- Tier 1 (Best): Fresh Roasted Poultry or Beef.
 Sliced directly from a whole cooked breast or roast.
 This is the gold standard.
 Turkey deli slices nutrition in this tier is excellent: high protein, low fat.

-• Tier 3 (Caution): Cured Meats.
+- Tier 3 (Caution): Cured Meats.
 Ham, Bologna, Salami, and Pastrami.
-Is pastrami healthy? generally, no—it is brined (salt), cured, and often fatty.
+Is pastrami healthy? generally, no. It is brined (salt), cured, and often fatty.
 It should be a rare treat, not a daily staple.

-• Tier 4 (Avoid): Loaves.
+- Tier 4 (Avoid): Loaves.
 Olive loaf, chopped ham, and generic bologna.
 These are highly processed emulsions.

 Myth vs Fact

-• Myth: “Nitrate free” means no nitrates at all.
+- Myth: “Nitrate free” means no nitrates at all.

 Fact: It usually means no synthetic nitrates.
-The meat is often cured with concentrated celery juice, which contains natural nitrates that convert to nitrites.
-However, these often come with natural antioxidants that may mitigate some risk.
+The meat is often cured with concentrated celery juice, which contains natural nitrates that can convert to nitrites.
+Some products also include antioxidants (like ascorbate), which can reduce nitrosation reactions, but they do not make processed meat risk-free. - Myth: Turkey is always the healthiest choice.

 Fact: Not always.
 A honey-cured, high-sodium turkey breast can be less healthy than a low-sodium roast beef.
-Always check the nutrition facts, specifically for sugar and salt.
+Always check the nutrition facts, specifically for sugar and salt. - Myth: Buying from the deli counter is always fresher than pre-packaged.

 Bottom line